Honestpuck/TaskPaper2Reminders/README.md

 TaskPaper2Reminders
 ===================

-An AppleScript Serrvice to take the currently selected line in TaskPaper and turn it into a reminder in Reminders.
+An AppleScript script to take the currently selected line in TaskPaper and turn it into a reminder in Reminders.

 It can accept a wide range of dates including 24 hour time, the date can use either a ‘-‘ or a ‘/‘ as separator, the time and date can be in either order and if you leave either out then a